 It is your responsibility to see that UH Mānoa evaluates transcripts from previous institutions attended to determine the number of transferable credits that will be counted toward your degree.
 The U.S. Department of Veterans Affairs mandates that all transcripts be evaluated by UH Mānoa for prior credit within two semesters, including transcripts for military training, even if credit may not be granted.
 Failure to do so could lead to suspension of benefits.
 All official transcripts must be sent directly from the prior institution to the appropriate UH Mānoa Admissions Office.

-All courses used toward VA educational benefits must be required for your degree program.
-You can be charged with an overpayment for any courses that do not apply toward your degree.
+All courses used toward VA educational benefits must be required for your current degree program.
+You can be charged with an overpayment for any courses that do not apply toward your degree or for which you have already received credit for.
 Contact your academic advisor immediately if you are not sure whether a course is required.
 All courses certified for VA educational benefits must be taken for a letter grade (CR/NR permitted only if required for degree).
 Audited courses cannot be used toward certification.

 For information on UH Mānoa degree requirements visit one of the following: